luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 ## Abstract

-In this blogpost, we solve Questions 7.1 and 7.3 of Bardakov and Elhamdadi \[BE26\].
+In this blogpost, we solve Question 7.1 and partially solve Question 7.3 of Bardakov and Elhamdadi \[BE26\].
 In particular, non-medial commutative quandles obstruct a conjectural structure theorem of \[_op. cit._\].
 However, assuming mediality makes the conjecture hold; we deduce this from an equivalence of categories between commutative (resp.
 Latin) medial quandles and affine modules over the ring of dyadic rationals (resp. integral Laurent polynomials).

 ## 1. Introduction